- Equine-Assisted Therapy (EAT)

 Summer camps are held at ROCK during the month of July each year.

-Please check our Summer Camp Brochure for more information. (coming soon)
+Please click here to check out our Summer Camp Brochure for more information.

 New client registration fee of $25 is payable with application.